 It’s also vital that basement windows can fully open.
 The window sash shouldn’t interfere with the opening.
 This helps your family to quickly exit—or first responders to quickly enter.

 Local requirements for basement windows may vary.
 Check with Victoria building officials to learn more about area guidelines.

-Choosing a Basement Window
+Choosing Basement Egress Windows

-Basement escape windows are necessary for downstairs living spaces.
-They can also be a lifesaving tool in an emergency.
-Talk with the professionals at Pella of Victoria when you're remodeling your basement.
+Basement escape windows are a necessity for downstairs living spaces.
+They can be a lifesaving tool in an emergency.
+Talk with our professionals at Pella of Victoria.
+We can help when you're remodeling your basement.

 We can also assist you in finding the right window that matches your project, budget and local egress requirements.